ismyhc/jbird/README.md

 jai-linux main.jai
 ```

 or use make if you have make installed you can use it.
-Change make file to reflect your jai compiler name/path
+Assumes you have jai-macos or jai-linux in your path

 ```bash
 make build